-Timber Lakes Water SSD has a Drinking Water Source Protection Plan that is available for your review.
+Timber Lakes Water SSD has a Drinking Water Source Protection Plan available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-It has been determined that we have a low susceptible level to potential sources of contamination, such as septic tanks, roads, homes etc. If you have any questions regarding source protection, contact our office to review our source protection plan.
+It has been determined that we have a low susceptible level to potential sources of contamination, such as septic tanks, foads, homes, etc. If you have any questions regarding source protection, contact our office to review our source protection plan.
 Our sources are in remote locations, and there are no known potential contamination sources in the protection zones, so we consider our sources to have a low susceptibility to potential contamination events.

 We are pleased to once again report that our drinking water meets federal and state requirements.
-We have about 982 customers connected to the water system.
+We have about 1,000 customers connected to the water system.
 When connections are properly installed and maintained, the concerns are minimal.
 However, unapproved, and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
 So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 When a cross connection is allowed to exist at your home, it will affect you and your family first.
 If you would like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.

 In 2021, the Environmental Protection Agency (EPA) updated the lead and copper rule to include a service line inventory.
 This means they require us to identify the type of piping that runs between your water meter and your home.
 Initially, they require information for homes built before 1989 since plumbing codes did not exclude service lines made of suspect materials until after 1989.
-After finishing those homes, we will then be required to develop the line type for homes built after 1989.
+After finishing those homes, we will be required to develop the line type for homes built after 1989.
 It is worth noting that lead and copper samples taken from the Timber Lakes Water System meet EPA standards for safe drinking water.
-We will send each homeowner a survey to collect this information and will sincerely appreciate your cooperation in helping us meet the requirement.
+Previously, we sent owners of homes built pre-1989 a request to fill out a survey on the District's web site located at https://timberlakeswaterssd.com/; additional requests to complete the survey may follow depending on changes in EPA regulations

-On a different topic, to meet the requirements of the Utah Division of Drinking Water (DDW), this summer the District is planning to develop and redevelop springs to meet water supply requirements.
-Additionally, the district plans to install master and overflow meters to maintain water rights and comply with DDW regulations.
-The cost of these endeavors and replacing a mile of degraded pipeline, including associated telemetry, will be covered by a \$2.2 million-dollar, 0% interest, 40-year loan from DDW.
+On a different topic, to meet the requirements of the Utah Division of Drinking Water (DDW), this summer the District plans to install master and overflow meters on all sources to maintain water rights and comply with DDW regulations.
+The cost of these endeavors and replacing one mile of degraded pipeline, including associated telemetry, will be covered by a \$2.2 million-dollar, 0% interest, 40-year loan from DDW.